vaancillo/pern-stack/README.md

 The PERN Stack is an acronym for Postgres, Express, React, Node.
 It's a set of tools to create a complete web application.

-To understand this project, I recommend that you could know these tolls:
+To understand this project, I recommend that you could know these tools:

 * Postgres
 * Express